Daggett, Michigan: History

 The Waterous product was among the most modern of the era, representing the transition from heavy steam-powered pumps.
 It coupled a four-cylinder gasoline motor to a 350 gallon-per-minute pump.
 The entire apparatus was light enough to be pulled rapidly by a team of horses or men.
-To provide ready water sources for the pumper, the village contracted during the last week of October, 1902 for four cisterns to be dug at different locations in the village.
+To provide ready water sources for the pumper, the village contracted during the last week of October 1902 for four cisterns to be dug at different locations in the village.
 The contract was completed by November 15, 1902.

 The engine was delivered to the village between November 17–21, 1902, the exact date being uncertain.
 Based on the report in the November 22, 1902 Menominee County Journal, the Daggett Volunteer Fire Department commenced operations on November 21, 1902.
-The modern fire engine in use at Daggett drew attention from neighboring communities, including the Sturgeon Bay, Wisconsin fire department, who visited Daggett in January, 1903 to observe the new engine.
+The modern fire engine in use at Daggett drew attention from neighboring communities, including the Sturgeon Bay, Wisconsin, fire department, who visited Daggett in January 1903 to observe the new engine.
 The Waterous unit likely served the village until replaced by a motorized engine from the same company in 1925.

 Geography

+Daggett is in south-central Menominee County along U.S. Route 41, which passes through the east side of the village and leads south 25 mi to Menominee, the county seat, and north 17 mi to Powers.
+The small city of Stephenson is 3 mi south along US 41.

-According to the United States Census Bureau, the village has a total area of 1.12 sqmi, all land.
+According to the United States Census Bureau, the village of Daggett has a total area of 1.12 sqmi, all land.
+The Little Cedar River, a south-flowing tributary of the Menominee River, passes just south of the village.